 Align all public groundwater finance with the new priorities.
 Aligning happens inside and outside the Department, e.g. All Towns national planning and its follow-through in Regions (Water Services) and implementation by municipalities.
-Alignment is important between different sectors, e.g. there should be no provision of farming subsidies in groundwater-stressed areas and there should be a significant charge for using high volumes of groundwater to counter over-use.
-Other subsidies, in particular for fuel and electricity should be strongly discouraged in such situations.
-In appropriate settings provide economic incentives to encourage groundwater conservation, in particular artificial recharge of aquifers.

-Address financing as a high priority in the hierarchy of groundwater decision-making and action.
+- Alignment is important between different sectors, e.g. there should be no provision of farming subsidies in groundwater-stressed areas and there should be a significant charge for using high volumes of groundwater to counter over-use.
+Consider subsidies for developing appropriate groundwater use in stressed areas, including the promotion of switching from irrigarion farming to an alternative sustainable groundwater practice.
+Other subsidies, in particular for fuel and electricity should be strongly discouraged in such situations. - Municipalities should include funds in their budget for feasibility studies of potential groundwater sources in their areas.
+In some instances this is already happening. - In appropriate settings provide economic incentives to encourage groundwater conservation, in particular artificial recharge of aquifers. - Wherever money is spent on groundwater there should be a strategy to use a portion for groundwater skills development. - Address financing as a high priority in the hierarchy of groundwater decision-making and action.